SveSop/nvapi_standalone/README.md

 OBS!
 For a x86_64 WINEPREFIX you need to run BOTH scripts!

 This creates symlinks in the wineprefix + creates dll-override that ENABLE nvapi.
-This is known to cause problems when using DXVK!
+This MAY cause problems when using DXVK!

 ## Goal